A conservation covenant is a promise...

 Agencies eligible to hold conservation covenants include local governments or a registered conservation organisation such as a land trust.
 In the Capital Region, land trusts such as Habitat Acquisition Trust, Nature Conservancy of Canada, The Land Conservancy and the Islands Trust Fund all hold conservation covenants.
 Many covenants are a threeway agreement between the landowner, the local government and a conservation organisation as this provides the best long-term protection and the best use of resources to manage and monitor the land.

-Habitat Acquisition Trust holds covenants on many properties in the Capital Region, including Ayum Creek in Sooke, Matthews Point on Galiano Island, and a number of private properties.
+Habitat Acquisition Trust holds covenants on many properties in the Capital Region, including Ayum Creek in Sooke, Brooks Point on Pender Island, and a number of private properties.
 An organisation holding the conservation covenant is responsible for monitoring compliance with the terms of the agreement, and has the right to enforce the restrictions under provincial or territorial laws and to require restoration should the terms be broken.

 Conservation covenants may be used to protect public as well as private lands.